Eric Koch

 radio-beam Optimized operations for 2D Gaussian beams with astropy

-Data hosted by the Canadian Advanced Network for Astronomical Research (CANFAR).
+Data hosted by the Canadian Advanced Network for Astronomical Research (CANFAR) and the Harvard Dataverse( at )https://dataverse.harvard.edu/).

 About Me

 I'm from Western Canada, where I completed my BSc at UBC-Okanagan, and MSc and PhD at the University of Alberta.
-I started at the CfA in Fall 2020.
+I was a post-doc at the Center for Astrophysics from Fall 2020 to Spring 2025.

 I enjoy hockey, hiking in the mountains, and occasionally climbing rocks.